kcierzan/dotfiles/README.md

 **You're *not* meant to install everything.**

-If you're interested in automation, `dev-setup` provides a customizable [setup script](#single-setup-script).
+If you're interested in automation, `dotfiles` provides a customizable [setup script](#single-setup-script).
 There's really no one-size-fits-all solution for developers so you're encouraged to make tweaks to suit your needs.

 [Credits](#credits): This repo builds on the awesome work from [Mathias Bynens](https://github.com/mathiasbynens) and [Nicolas Hery](https://github.com/nicolashery).

 ### For Automation, What About Vagrant, Docker, or Boxen?

-[Vagrant](#vagrant) and [Docker](#docker) are great tools and are set up by this repo.
-I've found that Vagrant works well to ensure dev matches up with test and production tiers.
-I've only started playing around with Docker for side projects and it looks very promising.
-However, for Mac users, Docker and Vagrant both rely on **virtual machines**, which have their own considerations/pros/cons.

 This repo takes a more **light-weight** approach to automation using a combination of **Homebrew, Homebrew Cask, and shell scripts** to do basic system setup.
 It also provides **easy-to understand instructions** for installation, configuration, and usage for each developer app or tool.